magento-hackathon/Hackathon_MageMonitoring/README.md

 * Via modman: `modman remove Hackathon_MageMonitoring`
 * Via composer, remove the line of your composer.json related to `magento-hackathon/hackathon_magemonitoring`

-### How to add a new cache
+### How to add a new cache widget

+- Clone develop branch
-- Have a look at the interface class Hackathon_MageMonitoring_Model_CacheStats
+- Have a look at the interface class Hackathon_MageMonitoring_Model_Widget_CacheStat
-- Implement the interface
+- Implement the interface, extend from Hackathon_MageMonitoring_Model_Widget_CacheStat_Abstract to take care of boilerplate
+- For extra values have a look at Hackathon_MageMonitoring_Model_Widget_CacheStat_Dummy::getOutput()
-- Drop the class into Model/CacheStats
+- Drop the class into Model/Widget/CacheStat
 - You are done.
 Pull requests welcome. ;)

+### How to add a custom widget from another module

+- In your module add an observer that subscribes to magemonitoring_collect_widgets_cachestat/dashboard event.
+  See config.xml of this module.
+- Now follow the same procedure as for adding a new cache widget, exchange CacheStat with Dashboard as needed
+- Drop the impl class into the folder your observer publishes.

 ### Core Contributors